CS207-AP/Library-Management-System/README.md

 * [MySQL](https://www.mysql.com/) - Database Management System
 * [Apache Tomcat](https://tomcat.apache.org/download-90.cgi) - Java Servlet Container

+## Limitations

+* Searching: We could have made it much easier for the users to search for books by categories instead of having to type in the search preferences.
+We could have also had a sorting procedure for alphabetically displaying the books.
+* Fine system: Made the fine system more formal and more interactive for the user wherein they have to click and pay the fine (in the code we have shared - we have hardcoded the dates in a way that on returning you get a fine for returning the book 4 days after the due date).
+* Database: We could have perhaps populated a larger database to better exhibit the features of the code.
+* Configuration: Perhaps we could have made an executable (of sorts) that would run on less-complex configurations and made the application more portable.

 ## Authors

 ### Aastha Shah
 * Web Content and GUI design
 * [View Contributions](https://github.com/CS207-AP/Library-Management-system/tree/master/WebContent)
 * [github](https://github.com/aastha-shah)
-* Report - Flowchart
+* Report - Flowchart and limitations

 ### Nandini Agrawal
 * Servlet and Objects
 * [View Contributions](https://github.com/CS207-AP/Library-Management-system/tree/master/src/servlet)
 * [View Contributions](https://github.com/CS207-AP/Library-Management-system/tree/master/src/objects)
 * [github](https://github.com/Nandini18)
-* Report - Aim and Solution approach
+* Report - Aims and solutions approach

 ### Reuel John
 * Database Management and Query Handling
 * [View Contributions](https://github.com/CS207-AP/Library-Management-system/tree/master/src/dao)
 * [github](https://github.com/mojoman11)
-* Report - Documentation and Challenges
+* Report - Documentation and challenges

 See also the list of [contributors](https://github.com/CS207-AP/Library-Management-system/graphs/contributors) who participated in this project.